stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 be optimized, they will be inserted “as is”.
 (The body of an inlineable function won't be optimized and inlining may not happen as well, so you may end up with a call to a non-optimized function.
-Fear not, we will learn how to fix that latter in the tutorial.)
+Fear not, we will learn how to fix that later in the tutorial.)

 One of the simplest optimization techniques GHC can use with inlining is plain old beta-reduction.
 But beta-reduction, combined with inlining, is